OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 _Effective May 8, 2018_

-Our Privacy Policy has been updated.
-Click here to see a summary of changes.
+Our Privacy Policy will be updated in January.
+Click here to see a preview of the changes.

 See a guided tour of the main changes.